VishnuGShephertz/App42Wear-Push-Notification/README.md

 12. Keep Accept requests from these server IP addresses as blank and click on Create button.<div style="clear:both"></div>
 13. Go to [AppHQ] (http://apphq.shephertz.com) click on Push Notification and select Android Settings in Settings option.<div style="clear:both"></div>
 14. Select your app and provider as GCM and copy server key that is generated in Google developer console in above step and submit it.<div style="clear:both"></div>
-15. Open CommonUtilities.java file of sample project and make following changes.
+15. Open MainActivity.java file of sample project and make following changes.

 ```
-A. Replace your GcmProjectNo by your Google Project No at line no90
+A. Replace your Google Project No at line no90.
 ```
 16. Build your Android Android application and run it on your device (device version should must be 4.4 or above to support Android Wear Notification and for Android Wear Connection).
 17. For Android Wear Connectivty with device as well as for [Android Wear Getting Started] (http://blogs.shephertz.com/2014/07/24/android-wear-getting-started/) read this blog.